molodchyk/DiscordSearchBlocker/README.md

-A simple chrome extension to discord search option.
+A simple chrome extension to hide discord search option.